alshedivat/al-folio/README.md

 ---

-#### Local setup using Docker (Recommended on Windows)
+#### Local setup using Docker (Recommended)
+Using Docker to install Jekyll and Ruby dependencies is the easiest way.

-You need to take the following steps to get `al-folio` up and running in your local machine:
+You need to take the following steps to get `al-folio` up and running on your local machine:

 - First, install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
-- Finally, run the following command that will pull a pre-built image from DockerHub and will run your website.
+- Finally, run the following command that will pull the latest pre-built image from DockerHub and will run your website.

 ```bash
 $ docker-compose up
 ```

-Note that when you run it for the first time, it will download a docker image of size 300MB or so.
+Note that when you run it for the first time, it will download a docker image of size 400MB or so.

 Now, feel free to customize the theme however you like (don't forget to change the name!).
 After you are done, you can use the same command (`docker-compose up`) to render the webpage with all you changes.
 Also, make sure to commit your final changes.